Organizations Eligible for Voluntary Contributions (Tax Year 2018)

 Supports locally-based organizations providing housing assistance to the low-income elderly, persons with mental or physical disabilities, and the homeless in need of emergency, transitional, or permanent housing.
 Write to Department of Housing & Community Development, Check-Off for Housing Programs, Main Street Centre, 600 East Main Street, Suite 1100, Richmond, VA 23219 or call 804.371.7000.

-These funds are used by the Department of Conservation and Recreation to acquire land for recreational purposes and preserve natural areas; to develop, maintain and improve state parks and state park facilities and to provide matching recreational grants to localities.
+These funds are used by the Department of Conservation and Recreation to acquire land for recreational purposes and preserve natural areas; to develop, maintain and improve state parks and state park facilities and to provide matching outdoor recreation grants to localities.
 Write to Virginia Department of Conservation & Recreation, Open Space Recreation & Conservation Fund, 600 East Main Street, 24th Floor Richmond, VA 23219 or call 804.786.6124.

 Spay and Neuter Fund